SilverLeaves/trees-leaves/readme.md

 It adds a new form.
 Is it well designed?

-He avoided circular references, didn't he?
+It avoided circular references, didn't it?
 In this way, the original structure can always be maintained as a simple tree.